wavefrontHQ/docs/pages/doc/logging_log_alerts.md

 Follow these steps to create a logs alert:

+{% include note.html content="You can only create 500 log alerts.
+If you exceed the log alert limit and need to create a new log alert, you need to delete an existing log alert so you can create a new log alert." %}

 ### Go to the Alert Browser
 1. Log in to your product instance as a user with the **Alerts** and **Logs** permissions.
 2. On the toolbar, click **Alerting** > **All Alerts**.